Skip to main content

 • music

-The music in the game is generally well-received, with players appreciating its ability to create a relaxing and epic atmosphere, despite some noting that the soundtrack can become repetitive due to the limited number of tracks.
-While it may not be groundbreaking, many find it enjoyable and fitting for the game's price and overall experience.
+The music in the game is generally well-received, with players appreciating its ability to create a relaxing atmosphere and enhance the gaming experience.
+However, some users note that the soundtrack can become repetitive due to the limited number of tracks, which detracts from its overall impact.
+Despite this, the music is often described as interesting and fitting for the game's tone, adding a sense of epicness to the environment.

 • “This game has indeed a great soundtrack.”